alejandro61299/Minimaps_Personal_Research/docs/index.md

 ### Minimap types , interactions & features

 - **Whole world**
-This type of minimap shows the whole world of the game. in some cases (such as MOBA or RTS) they have a rectangle representing the area of the camera with which you can interact by dragging the mouse.
+This type of minimap shows the whole world of the game. in some cases (such as Sports, Racing ,MOBA or RTS) they have a rectangle representing the area of the camera with which you can interact by dragging the mouse.

 ![enter image description here](https://raw.githubusercontent.com/alejandro61299/Minimaps_Personal_Research/master/docs/web_images/world.png)